February marks Raynaud’s awareness month. So, what is Raynaud’s, and what does it have to do with Podiatry?

 What is Raynaud’s?

 Well, Raynaud’s is a condition that affects the circulation in the extremities, mainly the hands and feet, but it can affect other areas such as the nose, ears and lips.
-In people affected by Raynaud’s, the circulation to the hands and feet becomes reduced in cold conditions, although stress and anxiety can trigger symptoms too.
+In people affected by this condition, the circulation to the hands and feet becomes reduced in cold conditions, although stress and anxiety can trigger symptoms too.

 When our bodies are exposed to cold, the small blood vessels near the skin surface at the extremities become narrow to help keep the body’s core temperature steady.
 People with Raynaud’s may notice their fingers and toes turn white or blue in the cold, and they may feel numb.
 When these extremities warm up again, they can become red and painful as the blood flow returns, with a burning sensation.